SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

 Similarly, you can create a dictionary to store values of any specified type, and there are no limitations on what that type can be.

-.. _Generics_The ProblemThatGenericsSolve:
+.. _Generics_TheProblemThatGenericsSolve:

-The Problem That Generics Solve
+The Problem that Generics Solve
 -------------------------------

 Here's a standard, non-generic function called ``swapTwoInts``,